These start off like most good things do: with butter and sugar.

 Then toss in the dry ingredients

-point; a little softer than a normal cookie dough.
-Definitely take a
+You should have a nice soft dough at this point; a little softer than a normal cookie dough.
+Definitely take a big ol’ bite of that.

 And then add some oats.

-the bars are still warm, and just after the frosting itself is done.
+You’ll want to put the frosting on when the bars are still warm, and just after the frosting itself is done.
+Otherwise it stiffens up and becomes hard to spread.

 Mmmm…giant pan of soft cookie…